-Instructors: Harmon Greenblatt has been Director of the Arts Administration Program at the University of New Orleans since 2005.
+Instructors: Harmon Greenblatt has recently retired as Director of the Arts Administration Program at the University of New Orleans, where he has served since 2005.
 His full-time teaching positions include Columbia College Chicago and the University of Hartford.
 Prior to his current position he also directed arts councils in Evanston and Decatur, Illinois and has been a producer, presenter, and manager in Illinois, New Jersey, and California.